What FWC is Doing

-Florida is home to an incredible diversity of native fish and wildlife including 386 species of birds, 86 species of mammals, 90 species of reptiles, 136 species of fish and 56 species of amphibians.
-Rising temperatures and sea level likely will change the makeup of entire ecosystems, forcing wildlife to shift their ranges or adapt.
+Florida is home to an incredible diversity of native fish and wildlife, including 386 species of bird, 86 species of mammals, 90 species of reptiles, 136 species of fish, and 56 species of amphibians.
+Rising temperatures and sea levels are likely to change the makeup of entire ecosystems, forcing wildlife to shift their ranges or adapt.
 Adaptation involves managing the impacts of climate change already set in motion.

 What You Can Do

-Scientists now know that climate change is being caused in part by human activity particularly emissions from driving our cars, operating our power plants, heating and cooling our homes and other activities that involve combustion of fossil fuels.
-Reducing the amount of fossil fuels we use and the carbon released into the atmosphere is a responsibility we all share.
+Most scientists now agree that the primary driver of current climate change is an expansion of the "greenhouse effect," or warming that occurs when heat radiating from Earth becomes trapped in our atmosphere.
+This expansion is largely the result of human activities involving the combustion of fossil fuels, such as driving our cars, operating our power plants, and heating and cooling our homes.
+Reducing the amount of fossil fuels we use and the carbon and other "greenhouse gases" released into the atmosphere is a responsibility we all share.
 Your everyday actions can make a difference in reducing emissions and your carbon footprint.
-Here are a few actions to get you started.